Benefits & credits: Jobseeker's Allowance (JSA)

 After you’ve applied

-You’ll have to accept a ‘Claimant Commitment’ if you want to claim JSA.
+You’ll have to agree to a ‘Claimant Commitment’ if you want to claim JSA.
 This is an agreement that you’ll complete certain tasks, eg make a work plan.

 A work coach will help you to make a work plan for how you’re going to find a job.